Eesha723/CricketPlayerStatsScraper/README.md

 - [Example Output](#example-output)

 ## Overview
-The project involves scraping data from the following link: [Pakistan Cricket Players](https://sportslumo.com/cricket/players/country/pakistan/).
+The project involves scraping data from the following link: [Pakistan Cricket Players](https://sportslumo.com/cricket/players/country/pakistan/) via Beautiful Soup Library.
 At the time of writing, there are four pages of player data.
 The tasks include:

 1. Scraping data regarding each player of the Pakistan cricket team.
 2. Transforming the scraped data into a set format with specific headers.